 The development of 5G happens through global forums, one such forum which has been active is the 3rd Generation Partnership Project (3GPP).
 It’s a partnership between seven Standards Development Organizations (SDOs) of which Telecommunications Standards Development Society, India (TSDSI) is a member.
 3GPP kick-started the 5G project in 2016 where certain Indian entities contributed to 5G New Radio (NR) technical specifications.
 The International Telecommunication Union (ITU), a UN body that lays down requirements for 5G, had earlier adopted the so-called Low-Mobility-Large-Cell (LMLC) use case as a mandatory 5G requirement in 2017.
 This requirement was adopted by ITU mainly as a result of sustained effort by the Indian Government through Department of Telecommunications (DoT) and TSDSI to address the unique Indian rural broadband deployment scenario.
 Several countries supported this use case as they saw a similar need in their jurisdictions as well.
 The LMLC based 5G technology will deliver ultra-fast, low-latency mobile internet and next-generation IoT services in both cellular and mm-wave spectral bands, common to all 5G candidate standards and an additional technological enhancement that has the ability to provide broadband connectivity to rural users using ultra-long range cell sites.
 This enhancement will ensure that 100% of India’s villages are covered from towers located at panchayat villages, whereas nearly a third of such villages would be out of coverage otherwise.
 The Indian LMLC 5G submission exploits a new transmit waveform, developed by Indian entities, that increases cell range.
 This indigenous technology is covered by a family of patents developed by Indian entities.
 Furthermore, a large 5G patent pool exists within the country that can be leveraged to shape the future course of 5G, i.e., protect indigenous products, introduce India specific requirements and features in the future releases of the standards, etc. Adoption of LMLC based 5G standards in India will enable India to leap forward in the 5G space, with key innovations introduced by Indian entities accepted as part of global wireless standards for the first time.
 The nation stands to gain enormously both in achieving the required 5G penetration in rural and urban areas as well as in nurturing the nascent Indian R&D ecosystem to make global impact.
 The current national efforts are aligned with the national digital communication policy that promotes innovation, equipment design and manufacturing out of India for the world market.

-As the wireless technologies are changing over time, another area of R&D will be Smart Radio Environments (SREs), which provides us with an alternative way to look at the wireless communications by allowing us to view the channel as a control variable, which can be optimized for performance objectives for a given pair of transceivers or more.
-In fourth focus of TIH, SREs will be realized using Reconfigurable Intelligent Surfaces (RIS).
-A significant body of literatures are pointing to potential benefits of the same are available.
-However, a lot of work is required to be able to make a usable product from the above technology.
-SREs are clearly useful in controlled environments, for example, in an Industrial IoT scenario and home/industry/office environment.

-As this TIH will focus on Advanced Communication Systems (ACS) and this is very vast.
-Hence, over time this TIH will focus beyond 5G to improve performance of wireless networks, core networks, rural/urban application connectivity, UAV communication, physical layer and data link layer security, etc.
+As a nation we need to contribute more to take leadership in upcoming wireless technologies, as given below.

 2.2 3GPP and TSDSI and ITU Standards